CoverGenius/django-reactive/README.rst

 ----------

-`JSON types <https://www.postgresql.org/docs/10/datatype-json.html>`_ is a cool feature of Postgres that allows combining both relational and non-relational approaches to storing data together.
-In most cases it would lead to a simpler database design.
+`JSON types <https://www.postgresql.org/docs/10/datatype-json.html>`_ is a cool feature of Postgres that allows combining both relational and non-relational approaches to storing data.
+In most cases it leads to a simpler database design.

-The `JSONField  <https://docs.djangoproject.com/en/2.1/ref/contrib/postgres/fields/#jsonfield>`_ in Django provides a nice way of integrating **json** and **jsonb** Postgres types inside the ORM.
-ORM can even utilise JSON fields to perform database queries. **jsonb** type also offers indexing for JSON documents.
-That makes it a powerful tool in the application design and opens a wide range of use cases, e.g. polymorphic behaviour, storing complex hierarchies and lists of related entities.
+The `JSONField <https://docs.djangoproject.com/en/3.1/ref/contrib/postgres/fields/#jsonfield>`_ in Django provides a nice way of using **json** and **jsonb** Postgres types in the model classes.
+ORM can even allow you to perform queries against the data stored inside the JSON structure.
+Moreover, it is possible to use `GIN indexes https://www.postgresql.org/docs/12/datatype-json.html#JSON-INDEXING`_ with **jsonb** types in Postgres, what makes it a useful tool in the application design and opens a wide range of possibilities such as polymorphic behaviour, storing complex hierarchies and lists of related entities, etc.

-However, the main limitation of JSONField in Django is that it does not offer a good way of managing such objects in the default admin UI.
-Defining JSON objects inside the textarea is not practical for most use cases. django-reactive tries to address this problem by offering an integration between JSONField and the awesome `react-jsonschema-form <https://github.com/mozilla-services/react-jsonschema-form>`_ (RJSF) JavaScript library.
+However, the main limitation of JSONField in Django is a lack of good support of UI for JSON structures as defining JSON objects inside the textarea inputs is not practical for most use cases. django-reactive tries to address this problem by offering an integration between JSONField and the awesome `react-jsonschema-form <https://github.com/mozilla-services/react-jsonschema-form>`_
+(RJSF) JavaScript library.

-It also uses Python `jsonschema <https://github.com/Julian/jsonschema>` library for backend validation.
-Such integration from our practice can significantly reduce an amount of work you need to do to build custom forms for JSONField types.
+django-reactive also uses Python `jsonschema <https://github.com/Julian/jsonschema>` library for backend validation.
+Such integration can significantly reduce the amount of work you need to contribute into building custom forms for JSONField types.

-In most cases developers would only need to define a JSON schema configuration for such field and optionally UI schema to modify UI for those forms.
+In most cases it only requires a JSON schema configuration for such field and optionally a UI schema to modify some representation parameters.

-A basic use case is demonstrated below:
+A basic example of this is demonstrated below:

 .. code-block:: python